Know Before You Go

 Holiday Sips and Snacks in Downtown Portland

 We know that holiday shopping and celebrating takes a lot of energy.
-If you need a sugary pick-me-up, newly opened 1927 S’mores sells traditional and avant-garde campfire sweets.
+If you need a sugary pick-me-up, 1927 S’mores sells traditional and avant-garde campfire sweets.
 (They also sell artisanal s’mores kits, perfect for stocking stuffers!)

 For something a little stronger, Little Taco and Tequila features more than 100 different tequilas and seasonal drinks in their cozy neighborhood space.
 And Casa Tolteca is a mezcal bar that also serves up delicious artisanal Mexican food.

 If you’re looking for family-friendly crowd-pleasers, new restaurants serve bites even the pickiest diners can get behind.
 Raising Cane’s southern-inspired chicken fingers and Texas toast round out its appealing menu.
 Find both vegetarian and meaty burgers at BurgerFi.
 And if you can’t decide between Italian and Mexican food, go for both: Zapapizza‘s fusion food blends Mexican flavors in pan pizzas.